jordanlian/INFO-6101/README.md

 # INFO-6101
 Data Science Engineering with Python
-- You can view my assignments in Python here in this repository.
+- You can view my assignments, class code, and final project in Python via Jupyter Notebooks here in this repository.